alihussainia/SwissAI/README.md

 <hr></hr>
 This repository contains project files for SwissAI Hackathon organized by Deep Learning Labs.

 <h3>Deployed App</h3>
 <a href="https://share.streamlit.io/alihussainia/swissai/main">Link</a>

 <h3>Data: Elliptic Data Set</h3>

 The Elliptic Dataset is a graph network of Bitcoin transactions with handcrafted features.
 All features are constructed using only publicly available information.

 The <a href="https://www.kaggle.com/datasets/ellipticco/elliptic-data-set">Elliptic DataSet</a> maps Bitcoin transactions to real entities in two categories:

-Legal: exchanges, wallet providers, miners, licit services, etc.
+licit: exchanges, wallet providers, miners, licit services, etc.

 Ilicit: scams, malware, terrorist, organization, ransomware, Ponzi shcemes, etc

 A given transaction is licit/legal if the entity that generated it was licit.